ncphillips/truecoders.io/_faqs/courses-no-scholarship.markdown

 display_title: What happens if I don't get the scholarship?
 ---

-If you are not approved for a scholarship you are always welcome to reapply for future courses.
-Or, you can just pay the upfront cost for the course.
+If you are not approved for a scholarship, you are always welcome to reapply for future course scholarships.
+Additionally, you can pay the upfront cost for the course.